-FBLA is a co-curricular student organization that plays an integral part in the components of the Computer Science Principles course standards.
+FBLA is a co-curricular student organization that plays an integral part in the components of the Introduction to Software Technology course standards.
 FBLA activities are incorporated throughout this course and the rest of the Business and Computer Science courses.
-Students are strongly urged to join FBLA (cost is \$30 and includes a T-shirt) to benefit from the wealth of opportunities the organization has to offer.
+Students are strongly urged to join FBLA (cost is \$30 and includes a t-shirt) to benefit from the wealth of opportunities the organization has to offer.